-Sperm banking is a valuable option for males planning to undergo chemotherapy or radiation.
+Sperm freezing is a valuable option for males planning to undergo chemotherapy or radiation.
 Semen collection is achieved via masturbation, with no pre-collection treatments necessary.
 Best results are obtained when multiple semen samples are obtained.
 The semen is subsequently stored at very low temperatures.
 Semen samples may be frozen and used for an indeterminate amount of time.
 Excellent pregnancy rates are attainable using frozen sperm.

-Northern California Fertility Medical Center offers sperm banking for men who have been diagnosed with cancer, for military personnel prior to deployment, and for patients pursuing fertility treatment at our clinic.
+Northern California Fertility Medical Center offers sperm freezing and banking for men who have been diagnosed with cancer, for military personnel prior to deployment, and for patients pursuing fertility treatment at our clinic.
 Sperm freezing for fertility preservation prior to cancer treatment should be started as soon as practical after diagnosis, prior to chemotherapy or radiation.
 Below is a checklist to help you get started.